+1 July 2017 Page 19 of 28

+&lt;sup>1 This is AEMO's estimate of the direct impact of the carbon price from 1 July 2012 until 30 June 2014.
-3. Where the change in the $P_R$ from one season to the corresponding season in the following year is more than 10%, then the change in the value of $P_R$ is restricted to an increase/decrease of +/- 10%.

-The current value of the $W{P,R}$ is 10%.
+- (iii) Where the change in the $P_R$ from one season to the corresponding season in the following year is more than 10%, then the change in the value of $P_R$ is restricted to an increase/decrease of +/- 10%. - (iv) The current value of the WP,R is 10%.
 The weighting factor value is derived based on historic analysis of actual RRP and chosen to best fit average prices with the exponential moving average approach.
-The weighting factor will be periodically reviewed by AEMO and adjusted following consultation with Market Participants.

-The change constraint in PR is designed to increase the stability in the MCL whilst maintaining the 2% POE prudential standard.

-Where a new region is created, the historical RRPs will be taken from a proxy region as outlined in sectionclause 9.3.6.
+The weighting factor will be periodically reviewed by AEMO and adjusted following consultation with Market Participants. - (c) The change constraint in $P_R$ is designed to increase the stability in the MCL whilst maintaining the 2% POE prudential standard. - (d) Where a new region is created, the historical RRPs will be taken from a proxy region as outlined in clause 9.3.6.

-9.3 Regional Level Factors Used in Calculating OSL and PM
+9.3.
+Regional level factors used in calculating OSL and PM

-9.3.1 Half-hourly Regional Load (ERLHH,R) Profile
+9.3.1.
+Half-hourly regional load (ERLHH,R) profile

-The calculation of average half hourly regional loads (ERLHH,R) for the region is required to determine a regional load profile as an input into the PRAF calculation only.
-The average half-hourly regional load profile will be the same for all Market Participants in that region.

-The ERLHH,R is calculated per half-hour by season using an exponential weighted moving average approach based on the previous value ERLHH,R (previous) and the most recent regional loads for that half-hour and season.
-The calculation is outlined below and repeated for each half-hour in a day (i.e. 48 times):

-- 1. For each season calculate last year's actual average regional load for the half-hour (AERLHH.R) using actual half-hourly regional loads. - 2.
-Calculate the current ERLHH.R:
+- (a) The calculation of average half hourly regional loads (ERLHH,R) for the region is required to determine a regional load profile as an input into the PRAF calculation only.
+The average half-hourly regional load profile will be the same for all Market Participants in that region. - (b) The ERLHH,R is calculated per half-hour by season using an exponential weighted moving average approach based on the previous value ERLHH,R (previous) and the most recent regional loads for that half-hour and season.
+The calculation is outlined below and repeated for each half-hour in a day (i.e. 48 times): - (i) For each season calculate last year's actual average regional load for the half-hour (AERLHH,R) using actual half-hourly regional loads. - (ii) Calculate the current ERLHH,R:

-$$ERL{HH,R} = ERL{HH,R(previous)} \times (1 - W{L,R}) + AERL{HH,R} \times W{L,R}$$
+$ERL{HH,R} = ERL{HH,R(previous)} x (1 - W{L,R}) + AERL{HH,R} x W{L,R}$